zpapagianni/Boston-Town-Centre/Boston-Housing-Data.md

-Next we’re using an appropriate mutating join to combine the two data sets.We check and observe that the number of columns in `boston.c` doesn’t match the number of columns in the new data frame.We find that the missing data corresponds to Saugus, which is spelled as Sargus in boston.c.
-As a result, we correct the instances of Sargus and join the corrected data frame with BostonTownCentres.This time the column match.
+Next we’re using an appropriate mutating join to combine the two data sets.We check and observe that the number of columns in `boston.c` doesn’t match the number of columns in the new data frame.We find that the missing data corresponds to a town named Saugus, which is spelled as Sargus in the original dataset.
+As a result, we correct the instances of Sargus and join the original data frame with BostonTownCentres.csv.

 ``` r
 #Join data frames